-How 'bout we call them conversation starters?
-This more general term may take away negative connotations that someone might have with being "picked up," i.e., the only reason you're saying hello is so you can say goodbye an hour or two later — after you've had a romp in the sack.
+How 'bout calling them conversation starters?
+This more general term may take away negative connotations that someone might have with being "picked up," (i.e., the only reason you're saying hello is so you can say goodbye an hour or two later — after you've had a romp in the sack).
 If starting a conversation is your goal, you might chat it up, hoping simply to make a new friend or contact.
 And, since conversation starters can be used in both social and professional situations, your question and this answer can apply to a wide variety of situations.

-Now, let's not sell ourselves short by only listing lines that will leave them wanting more.
-It's important to remember that your appearance, the way you deliver your lines, where you stand, eye contact, voice volume, tone, speech speed, a handshake or bow, and a smile can all convey self-confidence, maturity, intelligence, charm, respect... or the lack thereof.
+Now, try not to sell yourself short by only listing lines that will leave them wanting more.
+It's good to remember that your appearance, the way you deliver your lines, where you stand, eye contact, voice volume, tone, speech speed, a handshake or bow, and a smile can all convey self-confidence, maturity, intelligence, charm, respect... or the lack thereof.
 Think of these elements as determinants of whether your introduction is presented in a beautifully wrapped gift box, or a soggy brown take-out bag.
 That is, your words might be Pulitzer Prize winning, but if you quickly mumble and transmit them in a fog of tuna breath, they may not even be heard.

 One more thing before the starter suggestions: consider the place where your approach will occur.
 Loud bars and Times Square on New Year's Eve will make it more difficult to be heard — unless you know sign language.
 Who else and what else is around that may distract you and your audience, and is there enough time for a response and some meaningful dialogue?

 If you're really feeling adventurous, take cues from the person you wish to speak with.
 Perhaps what s/he is wearing, drinking, eating, looking at, and/or laughing about provide you with your verbal entrée.